metrico/qryn-client/README.md

 metric.addSample(1024 * 1024 * 100);
 ```

-- Create a new instance of `Collector` by passing the `QrynClient` instance and the desired options.
+- Create a new instance of `Collector` by passing the `GigapipeClient` instance and the desired options.
   - `maxBulkSize`: The maximum bulk size for pushing data.
 Default is `1000`.
   - `maxTimeout`: The maximum timeout for pushing data in milliseconds.
 Default is `5000`.
   - `orgId`: The organization ID.